Rho(D) immune globulin: Alloimmunization: mechanism, timing

+Recommendations for use

-Because of this severe complication, the American College of Obstetricians and Gynecologists (ACOG) recommends that all RhD negative mothers, regardless of fetal blood type, receive RhIG at about 28 weeks gestation, and again shortly after delivery in the case of an RhD positive or RhD unknown baby.
-It should be given within 3 days of a potential exposure to Rh positive blood from the baby such as may occur during second or third trimester miscarriage, amniocentesis, cordocentesis, chorionic villus sampling, external cephalic version, trauma, or delivery.
-It should be considered after first trimester miscarriage.
-The '28 weeks' recommendation comes from the fact that 92% of women who develop an anti-D during pregnancy do so at or after 28 weeks gestation.
+The American College of Obstetricians and Gynecologists (ACOG) recommends that all RhD negative mothers, regardless of fetal blood type, receive RhIG at about 28 weeks of gestation, and again shortly after delivery in the case of an RhD positive or RhD unknown baby.
+It should be given within 3 days of a potential exposure to Rh positive blood from the baby such as may occur during second and third trimester miscarriage, amniocentesis, cordocentesis, chorionic villus sampling, external cephalic version, trauma, or delivery (amounts detailed in the next section).
 It is given by intramuscular injection as part of modern routine antenatal care.
 Despite excellent results, the medication retains an FDA Pregnancy Category C.

-RhIG is recommended in the UK after antenatal pathological events that are likely to cause a feto–maternal hemorrhage.
-Applicable 'pathologic events' include accidents which may induce fetomaternal hemorrhage (motor vehicle accidents, falls, abdominal trauma), following obstetric/gynecologic procedures during pregnancy, and at the time of threatened- or spontaneous-/elective abortions, regardless of gestational age.
+RhIG is recommended in the UK after antenatal pathological events that are likely to cause a fetomaternal hemorrhage.
+Applicable 'pathologic events' include accidents that may induce fetomaternal hemorrhage (motor vehicle accidents, falls, abdominal trauma), following obstetric/gynecologic procedures during pregnancy, and at the time of threatened- or spontaneous-/elective abortions, regardless of gestational age.
+RhIG is also recommended after normal delivery, with amounts detailed in the next section.

 There is insufficient evidence that the use of Rho(D) immune globulin after a spontaneous miscarriage is needed and a Cochrane review recommends that local practices be followed.

-In an RhD negative mother, RhIG can prevent temporary sensitization of the maternal immune system to RhD antigens, which can cause rhesus disease in the current or in subsequent pregnancies.
-With the widespread use of RhIG, Rh disease of the fetus and newborn has almost disappeared in the developed world.
-The risk that an RhD negative mother can be alloimmunized by a RhD positive fetus can be reduced from approximately 16% to less than 0.1% by the appropriate administration of RhIG.

-Rh immune globulin is composed of IgG antibodies and therefore is able to cross the placenta.
-In rare cases this can cause a baby to have a weakly positive direct antiglobulin test (DAT) due to sensitization of fetal cells from mothers who have received multiple doses of RhIG.
+Rh immune globulin is composed of IgG antibodies and, therefore, can cross the placenta.
+In rare cases, this can cause a baby to have a weakly positive direct antiglobulin test (DAT) due to sensitization of fetal cells from mothers who have received multiple doses of RhIG.
 However, no treatment is necessary as the clinical course is benign.